-We want our valued customers to be informed about their water quality.
-If you would like to learn more, please feel welcome to attend any of our regularly scheduled meetings.
-The source water assessment for our supply has been completed by the Illinois EPA.
-To view a summary version of the completed Source Water Assessments, including: Importance of Source Water; Susceptibility to Contamination Determination; and documentation/recommendation of Source Water Protection Efforts, you may access the Illinois EPA website at http://www.epa.state.il.us/cgibin/wp/swap-fact-sheets.pl.
+We want our valued customers to be informed about their water would like to learn more, please feel welcome to attend any of scheduled meetings.
+The source water assessment for our supply completed by the Illinois EPA.
+To view a summary version of Source Water Assessments, including: Importance of Source Contamination Susceptibility to Determination: